turbot/steampipe-mod-aws-thrifty/thrifty/docs/cost_variance.md

 ## Thrifty Cost Variance Benchmark

-Thrifty developers need to pay close attention to cost spikes.
-When there’s been an increase, either they can justify the cost or review if there is scope for optimization.
+Thrifty developers keep an eye on the service usage and the accompanied cost variance over a period of time.
+They pay close attention to the cost spikes and check if per-service costs have changed more than allowed between this month and last month.
+By asking the right questions one can often justify the cost or prompt review and optimization.

 ## Variables